 Some salespeople rarely make cold calls.
 They've developed other prospecting activities that can produce the sales they need without having to spend long hours on the phone.
-If that sounds good to you, you'll need to put in the time developing said alternative prospecting channels so that you're getting enough leads from those sources that cold calling becomes unnecessary.
+If that sounds good to you, you'll need to put in the time developing said alternative prospecting channels so that you're getting enough leads from those sources to make cold calling unnecessary.

 Another good source of warm leads is referrals from existing prospects and customers.
-The final stage of the sales cycle, after closing the sale, is asking for referrals to friends and colleagues of your new customer.
-Because these referred leads know your customer and he can (hopefully) confirm how happy he is with his new product, it's much easier to close a referred lead than a cold lead.
+The final stage of the sales cycle after closing the sale is asking for referrals to friends and colleagues of your new customer.
+Because these referred leads know your customer, who can (hopefully) confirm how happy they are with the new product, it's much easier to close a referred lead than a cold lead.

 The classic door-to-door approach can also be effective.
 If you're selling to consumers, you can pick out a good neighborhood and start knocking.
 B2B salespeople can target large office buildings and stop by every suite.
 In-person visits are time-consuming but can also lead to quick closes, if you can talk to the right person at the right time.

 Most salespeople will find that these methods can supplement but not replace cold calling.
-A salesperson who is a keen networker with strong social media skills and a willingness to put in a lot of time can cut cold calling down to a tiny fraction compared to a salesperson with no network or Internet marketing.
-Still, there's no reason you can't shoot for the gold ring and try to get to the point where you never need to make another cold call!
+A salesperson who is a keen networker with strong social media skills and a willingness to put in a lot of time can cut cold calling down to a tiny fraction compared to a salesperson with no network or internet marketing.
+Still, there's no reason you can't shoot for the sky and try to get to the point where you never need to make another cold call!